-The Food and Drug Administration (FDA) announced in February that it was recommending Belviq and its extended-release version Belviq XR be removed from the market due to an increased occurrence of cancer among patients who used Belviq compared to patients who did not use the drug.
+The Food and Drug Administration (FDA) announced in February that it was recommending vendors remove Belviq from the market.
+Studies indicated an increased rate of cancers among patients who used Belviq compared to those who did not.
 According to the data, Belviq users had a 7.7% increase in cancer occurrence compared to 7.1% among nonusers.
 That accounted for one additional cancer diagnosis per 470 Belviq users over the course of one year.

-A closer look at the CAMELLIA-TIMI 61 trial data, however, gives more insight into the FDA’s decision to pull the drug due to safety concerns.
+A closer look at the CAMELLIA-TIMI 61 trial data gives more insight into the FDA’s decision:

-- Among the 12,000 patients in the study, 520 Belviq users were either diagnosed with cancer or had their cancer metastasize, compared to just 470 among the placebo group.
+- Among the 12,000 patients in the study, 520 Belviq users either received a cancer diagnosis or had their cancer spread, compared to just 470 among the placebo group.

-- Those in the Belviq group were diagnosed with 20 multiple primary cancers compared to just eight in the placebo group.
-Multiple primary tumors are cancers that arise from different sites on the body and/or are of a different histology or morphology group.
+- 20 of those in the Belviq group received diagnoses of multiple primary tumors compared to just eight in the placebo group.
+Multiple primary tumors are cancers that arise from different sites on the body and/or have a different shape or structure.

-- Belviq users had more metastatic disease compared to non Belviq users — 34 compared to 19.
+- Belviq users had more cancers that spread compared to non Belviq users — 34 compared to 19.

-- Individuals in the Belviq group had a higher death risk compared to those in the placebo group.
-At a median of 3.3 years follow-up, 52 cancer deaths occurred among Belviq users compared to just 33 in the placebo group.
+- People in the Belviq group had a higher death risk compared to those in the placebo group.
+At a median of 3.3 years follow-up, 52 cancer deaths occurred among Belviq users compared to 33 in the placebo group.

-- New cancer diagnoses among both groups were similar during the first 180 days of the trial, with 76 cases reported among the Belviq group and 77 in the placebo group.
-However, point estimates from 180 days to 900 days taken every 60 days showed a consistent increase above 1.0 in the Belviq group.
+- New cancer diagnoses among both groups were similar during the first 180 days of the trial.
+The Belviq group reported 76 cases and the placebo group reported 77.
+However, point estimates from 180 days to 900 days taken every 60 days showed a steady increase above 1.0 in the Belviq group.

-- There were 40 lung cancer diagnoses among Belviq users compared to just 25 among non Belviq users.
+- Belviq users received 40 lung cancer diagnoses compared to 25 among non Belviq users.

-- More Belviq users were diagnosed with pancreatic cancer — 16 compared to two among nonusers.
+- Sixteen Belviq users received a pancreatic cancer diagnosis compared to two among nonusers.

-- Twelve Belviq users were diagnosed with leukemia compared to six nonusers.
+- Twelve Belviq users received a leukemia diagnosis compared to six nonusers.

-- Ten people in the Belviq group were diagnosed with liver cancer compared to four in the placebo group.
+- Ten people in the Belviq group received a liver cancer diagnosis compared to four in the placebo group.

-- Cancers less common in the Belviq group compared to the placebo group include prostate (61 vs 70), endometrial (six vs 13), and bladder (seven vs 13).
+- Three cancers were less common in the Belviq group.
+These include prostate (61 vs 70), endometrial (six vs 13), and bladder (seven vs 13)

-If you or a loved one has taken Belviq and been diagnosed with cancer, we would like to talk with you.
+If you or a loved one has taken Belviq and received a cancer diagnosis, please contact us.
 Roger Smith, Ryan Duplechin and Melissa Prickett, attorneys with Beasley Allen Law Firm, are currently investigating individual cases of pancreatic cancer, colorectal cancer and lung cancer in patients who have been treated with Belviq.